chriserickson/uglify-js-minified-resources-grails/README.md

 for examples on how to use the Rhino library.

 ## Usage
 This plugin should automagically minify your javascript files if it is installed.
-There is no manditory configuration required.
+There is no mandatory configuration required.

 This plugin ignores javascript files which have an extension of *.min.js.